Director of Music

 numerous British cathedrals including Gloucester, Canterbury and Lincoln cathedrals and Westminster Abbey, and studied with David Sanger.

 She went on to study on the MA Choral Conducting programme at the Royal Academy of Music.
 Studying under Patrick Russill, she worked with groups including the RAM Chamber Choir and BBC Singers, and graduated in July 2013 with the Alan Kirby Prize.

 Helen took up the post of Director of Music at St Mary Merton in September 2011, where she is responsible for conducting and accompanying the Choir and overseeing the installation of the new Mander organ, completed in October 2015.
 Helen is also General Manager of Highbury Opera Theatre, where she also works with its large youth chorus.
-She is Assistant Director of Highbury Young Singers, Director of youth choir Middle Ground and works regularly with the National Youth Choirs of Great Britain.
+She is Director of Highbury Youth Choir, Director of Buckland and Betchworth Choral Society and works regularly with the National Youth Choirs of Great Britain.
 In 2014 she co-founded the Voices of London Festival, a week-long celebration of choral music.

 Ian Tindale graduated from Selwyn College, Cambridge, with a double First in Music, where he was also Organ Scholar.
 Ian gained the Fellowship Diploma of the Royal College Organists (FRCO), and Ian has since held positions at St Bride’s Fleet Street and Lincoln’s Inn.